Frequently Asked Questions

 - Provide documentation of the disability that meets Board of Regents Standards

 To apply, contact the Coordinator of Disability Services for an intake appointment to discuss your needs.
 Usually, students do this as soon as they are accepted for admission.
 If you have records documenting your disability, please bring them with you.
-If you don’t have documentation, that’s OK… we will discuss and explain how to get it. ( See Options for Assessment webpage.)
+If you don’t have documentation, that’s OK… we will discuss and explain how to get it.
+(See Options for Assessment webpage.)
 Students with disabilities must provide up to date thorough documentation of their disabilities that meets standards set by the Board of Regents.
 (See Documentation Requirements webpage.)
 These requirements are available in print from our office and on our website.
-All documentation of Learning Disability, ADD, Psychological Disorders, Acquired Brain Injuries and Pervasive Developmental Disorders must be sent by the Disability Coordinator to the Regents’ Center for Learning Disorders for review and approval.
+All documentation of Learning Disability, ADD, Psychological Disorders, Acquired Brain Injuries and Autism Spectrum Disorders must be sent by the Disability Coordinator to the Regents’ Center for Learning Disorders for review and approval.
 This approval process usually takes about two weeks.
 It can take awhile to set up doctor appointments or arrange for an assessment or to gather all the documentation from high school and get your case approved, so apply early!

 What accommodations are available to me?